-It may seem ambitious to be able to put away 20% of our post-tax income each month, but the truth is it’s a good target.
+It may seem ambitious to put away 20% of our income each month, but the truth is it’s a good target.
 And if you want to know how this could fit in with the rest of your spending, the 50/20/30 ratio has been cited as a good rule of thumb…

 50% for essentials: These are your fixed monthly costs, from rent or mortgage repayments to electricity, water rates, gym memberships and even Netflix (all the basics!).
 You may feel that your essentials total a lot more than 50% of your income, but read on…

 20% for your financial future: This could include everything from emergency savings to your pension pot and investments.

 30% for flexible spending: Life is short, and while saving is important, so are the things that make you happy in the short-term.
 Whether it’s clothes, hobbies or wining and dining, setting aside some money for fun stuff each month is important, too.